nblumhardt/serilog-timings/README.md

 Install-Package SerilogTimings -Pre -DependencyVersion Highest
 ```

 .NET 4.5+ and .NET Core are supported.
-On .NET 4.5, the package depends upon and uses the RTM version of Serilog 1.5.
-Targeting .NET Core, the package uses the Serilog 2.0 beta.
+The package uses the Serilog 2.0 RC, which is compatible with both platforms.

 ### Getting started